sbrisard/janus/docs/installation.rst

 .. data:: fftw3

-   The name of the FFTW3 library (to be passed to the compiler as a ``-l`` flag).
+   The name of the FFTW library (to be passed to the compiler as a ``-l`` flag).

 .. data:: fftw3_mpi

-   The name of the parallel (MPI) version of the FFTW3 library (to be passed to the compiler as a ``-l`` flag).
+   The name of the parallel (MPI) version of the FFTW library (to be passed to the compiler as a ``-l`` flag).

 .. data:: fftw3-include

-   The path to the FFTW3 headers.
+   The path to the FFTW headers.

 .. data:: fftw3-library

-   The path to the FFTW3 shared library.
+   The path to the FFTW shared library.

 .. data:: with-mpi